SteveNew/Siege-of-Avalon-Open-Source/README.md

 And just to quote their readme:

-‚ÄúSiege of Avalon: Anthology‚Äù Remastered : Open Source is our huge ‚Äúthank you‚Äù to the community that was keeping this great isometric RPG alive from 2003 till 2021 by adding constant updates and modifications to it.
-Our goal is to ensure that fans can develop the game further the way they envision it and use all the work and love we‚Äôve put into it already.
+ìSiege of Avalon: Anthologyî Remastered : Open Source is our huge ìthank youî to the community that was keeping this great isometric RPG alive from 2003 till 2021 by adding constant updates and modifications to it.
+Our goal is to ensure that fans can develop the game further the way they envision it and use all the work and love weíve put into it already.

 Release Date: 8 April 2021